uktrade/.github/REOPENING_GO_LIVE.md

 ## Apply the correct github security policy

-A new organisation github policy has been created that will enforce a set of security checks we expect a repository in the uktrade account to have.
-This policy is enabled by default for any new repositories, however existing repositories need to have it applied to them before they can be made public.
-To add this new policy, follow these instructions:
+To add the new security policy, follow these instructions:

 1. As an organisation administrator, navigate to the [security config page](https://github.com/organizations/uktrade/settings/security_products).
 1. Scroll down to the **Apply configurations** sections, and enter the name of the repository to be made public in the filter input field